A call to action

 Injury and Violence: The Facts

-International Safe Communities – A WHO initiative
+International Safe Communities – and the WHO

 The Safe Communities concept was originally launched as an official World Health Organisation (WHO) term in their General Program in the end of the 1980’s.
 The co-operation between WHO and the Safe Community Movement started in 1986 and began its formal existence at the First World Conference on Accident and Injury Prevention held in Stockholm, Sweden in September 1989 sponsored by the WHO.